LiuJF1226/monodepth2-ddp/README.md

 # Monodepth2-DDP

-This is the PyTorch implementation (not official) for [Monodepth2](https://github.com/nianticlabs/monodepth2) ("Digging into Self-Supervised Monocular Depth Prediction", ICCV2019).
+This is a personal modified PyTorch implementation (not official) for [Monodepth2](https://github.com/nianticlabs/monodepth2) ("Digging into Self-Supervised Monocular Depth Prediction", ICCV2019).

 On the basis of the raw code in [Monodepth2](https://github.com/nianticlabs/monodepth2), we add some new features in this version: